revature-curriculum/linked-list-insertion-lab-java/README.md

 	at CustomLinkedListTest.whenValidItemAddedToNewListDataIsPresent(CustomLinkedListTest.java:48)
   ```

-If you have any issues, try running `mvn dependencies:resolve` and then running the tests again.
+If you have any issues, try running `mvn dependency:resolve` and then running the tests again.

 If that doesn't work, let avi@revature.com know and do your best without the tests.